pangwuu/GaitVision/README.md

 Each application is contained within its own directory and includes a detailed `README.md` file with specific setup instructions.

-To download the source files for this project, go into
+To download the source files for this project, go to the [repo](https://github.com/pangwuu/GaitVision), click the green `Code` button, and click `Download ZIP`.

 ---